Rational coordination with no communication or conventions: Purely rational principles in games

 \lorip{ By the description of BIR-solvable games, it is easy to see that they are IOC-solvable.
 We will show that IOC is \emph{incomparable} with BCR (in terms of their sets of solvable games).
 As explained above, the game $G^*$ is IOC-solvable but not BCR-solvable.
 Furthermore, the following BCR-solvable game $G_\Sigma$ is not IOC-solvable since player 1 does not have any optimal choices and so might end up playing a losing choice.

 }

 \techrep{ Note that if a player has winning choices, then the set of optimal choices is the set of winning choices, and therefore $\mathrm{IOC}\subseteq\mathrm{SW}$.
 From the description of BIR-solvable games, we see that they are also IOC-solvable.
-The next example shows that IOC is \emph{incomparable} with BCR (with respect to solvable games). \begin{example} Consider a \WLC game $G^*$ from Example~\ref{ex: 3-player game}.
-In this game, none of the players has winning or losing choices, and therefore it is not solvable with BCR.
-However, both player 1 and 3 have an optimal choice $a_1$ and $b_3$, respectively.
-If 1 and 3 play a optimal choice, then the game is won regardless of the choice of player 2. \techrep{ Hence $G^*\in s(\mathrm{IOC})$. }